Line Plots#

 fig # show output

-In the modified example, we color the lines by continent and group the lines by country.
-We also use line_group to group rows in a column into lines and hover_name to set a title or name for the hover labels.
+to set a title or name for the hover labels.
 The country name is now at the top of each hover label.

 Additional Resources#

-For more on line plots in plotly:
+For more on line plots in plotly